YottaDB/YDBDoc/ProgGuide/internatn.rst

 .. note::
    No claim of copyright is made with respect to the code used in this example.
 Please do not use the code as-is in a production environment.

-Please ensure that you have a correctly configured YottaDB/GT.M installation, correctly configured environment variables, with appropriate directories and files.
+Please ensure that you have a correctly configured YottaDB installation, correctly configured environment variables, with appropriate directories and files.

-Seasoned YottaDB/GT.M users may want download polish.c used in this example and proceed directly to the compiling and linking instructions.
+Seasoned YottaDB users may want to download polish.c used in this example and proceed directly to the compiling and linking instructions.
 First time users may want to start from the beginning.

 Create a new file called polish.c and put the following code: